WayScience/playbooks/data_strategy.md

 **Table 2.** Current storage solutions used by the lab along with their suggested use and interface.

-Consider the following data flow for projects to better understand how each of Table 2's data solutions fit together.
+Consider the following data flow in Figure 2 for projects to better understand how each of Table 2's data solutions fit together.

 ```mermaid
 flowchart LR